Use of new approach methods (NAMs) in risk assessment

 The traditional approach to chemical risk assessment relies on toxicity testing in animals to evaluate a range of possible adverse health effects.
 However, studies in experimental animals are expensive, time consuming, and may be of limited biological relevance, in addition to presenting animal ethical concerns.
 New approach methods (NAMs) present a desired alternative to traditional animal-based methods for chemical toxicity testing.

 NAMs are broadly defined as any technology, methodology, approach or combination thereof that can be used to replace, reduce or refine animal toxicity testing and allow for more rapid or effective prioritization and/or assessment of chemicals.
-These methods may include the use of computer-based (computational) models, modernized whole-organism assays or assays with biological molecules, cells, tissues or organs, as well as exposure prediction approaches.
-Examples of modernized whole-organism NAMs include zebrafish embryonic tests as models for mammalian and ecotoxicity endpoints.
-Assays with biological molecules can include "omics" studies that determine the chemical dose at which molecular changes begin to occur (for example, an in vitro or 5-day rodent transcriptomics study).
-While some NAMs may still make use of animals, the methods are refined to provide new mechanistic knowledge and associated dose-response data.
-This is an important step towards reducing the total number of animals used in research, product development and chemical risk assessment until the necessary NAMs become available to replace animal toxicity testing.
+These methods may include the use of computer-based (computational) models, modernized whole-organism assays (for example, zebrafish embryonic tests as models for mammalian and ecotoxicity endpoints) or assays with biological molecules, cells, tissues or organs, as well as exposure prediction approaches.
+Assays with biological molecules can include "omics" studies that identify the chemical dose at which molecular changes begin to occur.

 Importance of NAMs

 A major goal of the continued development, validation and use of NAMs in Canada is to reduce reliance on animals for toxicity testing while addressing data needs for risk assessment in the transition toward replacement of animal test methods.
 For many years, the Government of Canada has been actively identifying areas where NAMs can support risk assessment.
 This has included consulting with an external advisory body, the Chemicals Management Plan (CMP) Science Committee, to seek advice on considerations for integrating NAMs under the CMP.
-As part of the ongoing process to incorporate NAMs into regulatory programs, Government of Canada scientists continue to work towards the development, standardization and validation of NAMs, identifying areas of uncertainty, as well as establishing frameworks to guide continued incorporation of NAMs data.
+As part of the ongoing process to incorporate NAMs into regulatory programs, HC and ECCC scientists continue to work towards the development, standardization and validation of NAMs, identifying areas of uncertainty, as well as establishing frameworks to guide continued incorporation of NAM data.
 This work helps to ensure confidence in the application of NAMs to chemical risk assessment in order to continue to protect human health and the environment.
-NAMs are used in various decision-making contexts (for example, screening, prioritization, and informing risk assessment decisions) in both the Canadian Existing Substances and New Substances programs under CEPA 1999.
+NAMs are used in various decision-making contexts (for example, screening, prioritization, and informing risk assessment decisions) in both the Canadian Existing Substances and New Substances programs under CEPA.

-Despite significant advancements in their development, NAMs are still at an early stage on the trajectory to completely replace animal testing.
-While cell and tissue-based tests can be excellent for assessing local toxicity (for example, skin), more complicated endpoints, such as developmental or reproductive toxicity or carcinogenicity, can be more difficult to fully assess using NAMs.
+While there have been some key advancements in the development and implementation of NAMs, science has not yet progressed to the point where these methods can completely replace all vertebrate animal testing.
+For example, cell and tissue-based tests can be excellent for assessing local toxicity (for example, skin), however more complicated endpoints, such as developmental or reproductive toxicity or carcinogenicity, can be more difficult to fully assess using NAMs.
 For example, an important factor for assessing any type of systemic toxicity includes an evaluation of the process by which compounds are absorbed and distributed throughout the body, and these processes can be difficult to capture with cell-based NAMs.
-Moreover, currently available cell-based NAMs, may lack complete biological coverage (that is, to be representative of all tissues) within the human body.
+Moreover, currently available cell-based NAMs may lack complete biological coverage (that is, to be representative of all tissues) within the human body.
 Improved computational models and more complex tissue-based NAMs (for example, microphysiological systems), among other strategies, are currently being developed to improve these areas of uncertainty.

 International activities to advance NAMs

-The Government of Canada supports research, international collaborations, and work with the Organisation for Economic Co-operation and Development (OECD) and international regulatory partners to develop, validate and use alternatives to traditional animal toxicity testing.
-For example, Health Canada (HC) and Environment and Climate Change Canada (ECCC) are participating in the development and validation of NAM-based toxicity test guidelines through the OECD Test Guidelines Program.
+HC and ECCC supports research, international collaborations, and work with the Organisation for Economic Co-operation and Development (OECD) and international regulatory partners to develop, validate and use alternatives to traditional animal toxicity testing.
+For example, HC and ECCC are participating in the development and validation of NAM-based toxicity test guidelines through the OECD Test Guidelines Program.
 These test guidelines become standards by which chemical hazards are identified.
 In addition, HC and ECCC lead and participate in the development and harmonization of chemical assessment methods using the most current science through the OECD Working Party on Hazard Assessment.
 This includes the OECD case studies project to develop integrated approaches to testing and assessment (IATA), which aims to combine various sources of information, such as data from NAMs and traditional testing methods, in order to characterize chemical hazard.
 Canada also co-leads Accelerating the Pace of Chemical Risk Assessment (APCRA), an international governmental collaboration developed to facilitate the translation of research into applications by strategically addressing barriers and identifying opportunities to advance the use of NAMs in chemical risk assessment.
 Additionally, both HC and ECCC participate in various working groups focused on the development of specific NAMs [for example, the OECD Advisory Group on Endocrine Disrupters Testing and Assessment, the OECD Developmental Neurotoxicity Zebrafish working group, and the OECD Advisory Group on Emerging Science in Chemicals Assessment (ESCA AG) (formerly the Extended Advisory Group on Molecular Screening and Toxicogenomics)].

 Page details